50 American Small Towns Known for the Weirdest Things

 Buford, Wyoming: Smallest town in America

-The population of Wyoming is a mere 573,720, coming in dead last out of all of the 50 states.
-So it’s not too much of a surprise, then, that the town of Buford in the souther part of the state is one of the very few towns in America with a population of one person.
-Here are the 12 other smallest towns in America.
+The population of Wyoming is a mere 573,720, the lowest out of all 50 states.
+So it’s not too surprising that the town of Buford in the southern part of the state is one of the very few towns in America with a population of one person, making it one of the smallest towns in America.